Why visit with Travel2Palestine?

-We stay in a 4-star hotel in Ramallah, with one or two nights spent in Jerusalem.
+We stay in Ramallah, with one night spent in Jerusalem.
 This allows you to experience life inside Palestine (including the night-life if you like) and helps to keep your costs lower, as hotels are generally cheaper in Ramallah than Jerusalem.

 How do you travel?